How to grow ranunculus (Persian buttercup)

 Ranunculus is a large and diverse genus of plants suitable for growing in a wide range of garden locations.
 Popular species include the moisture-loving and aquatic species water crowfoot (Ranunculus aquatialis) and greater spearwort (Ranunculus lingua).
 There are hardy perennials for borders such as Ranunculus aconitifolius, alpine species for rockeries such as Ranunculus alpestris, and the native wild meadow buttercup (Ranunculus acris) for wildflower meadows.

-After flowering, Persian buttercup growth dies back and although the corms can be dried and replanted the following year, they don't reflower reliably, so are best treated as annuals and grown for one season only.
+After flowering, Persian buttercup growth dies back.
+Although they are perennials, and the corms can be dried and replanted the following year, Persian buttercups don't reflower reliably, so are best treated as annuals and grown for one season only.

 Where to grow ranunculus